leftlogic/ffconf/src/details/index.md

 We are hosting another pre-ffconf run!
 Meet outside Duke of Yorks at 7:30am led by two friendly ffconf regulars, [Chetan](https://twitter.com/chetbox) and [Matt](https://twitter.com/mattbee).
 Open to all abilities, a short 30 minute run leaving plenty of time to get showered before registration opens!

 Not a runner?
 Moes@thecircus is practically next to Duke of York's and open from 8am and is a great place to grab a coffee and meet fellow attendees: [ffconf.org/morning-network](https://ffconf.org/morning-network).
-Kindly hosted by Julia and Scout, both Brighton Codebar organisers.
+Kindly hosted by Julia and Scout, both [Brighton Codebar organisers](https://codebar.io/brighton)

 ## Health and Safety